May 16, 2017 – Tuesday

 Decision has been made!

-In the time of pilgrimage, the 12th century or so, sidra was more popular than wine.
+In the time of pilgrimage, in the 12th century or so, sidra was more popular than wine.
 Then in the early 1600s apple trees from America were introduced into Spain and production of sidra increased.
 After a short decline during the Spanish Civil War, it boomed again in the eighties.
 The climate here is ideal for apple growing; mild, wet summers and mild winters.

 There are a surprising number of rules in the art of drinking Sidra.
 Here are just a few of them: